MatteoVicenzino/AutoRec/README.md

 MODEL:
 The model, called Spatial_F_AE, is a deep fully connected autoencoder, and it is trained using the Mean Squared Error (MSE) loss function.
 The model takes as input a binary user vector, where each position contains either a 1 or a 0, indicating whether the user liked a specific item.
 The output is a reconstructed vector with values between 0 and 1.
 Since a sigmoid activation function is used at the output layer, these values can be interpreted as probabilities that the user would like each corresponding item.

+NEW USER:
+To address the cold-start problem with new users, we propose a clustering-based approach.
+Books are clustered using K-means, based on selected characteristics such as author, publication year, and especially tags.
+To process the tags, we use TfidfVectorizer from sklearn.feature_extraction.text, which allows us to encode the textual information into numerical vectors and compute the semantic similarity between them.
+The quality of the clustering is evaluated by inspecting the most frequent tags within each cluster to verify coherence.
+From each cluster, a small number of representative books (champions) is selected and presented to the user.
+The champions are selected as the most popular in the cluster.
+Based on the user's preferences, we construct a personalized user vector, marking liked books with a 1.
+This enables the model to generate recommendations even in the absence of historical user data.